Kealakekua Bay: More visitors

 George Vancouver arrived in March 1792 to winter in the islands with a small fleet of British ships.
 He had been a young midshipman on Cook's fatal voyage 13 years earlier and commanded the party that attempted to recover Cook's remains.
 He avoided anchoring in Kealakekua Bay, but met some men in canoes who were interested in trading.
 The common request was for firearms, which Vancouver resisted.
 One included chief Kaʻiana, who would later turn against Kamehameha.

 Vancouver suspected Kaʻiana intended to seize his ships, so left him behind and headed up the coast.
 There he was surprised to encounter a Hawaiian who in broken English introduced himself as "Jack", and told of traveling to America on a fur-trading ship.
 Through him, Vancouver met Keʻeaumoku Pāpaʻiahiahi, who gave him a favorable impression of Kamehameha (his son-in-law).
 He spent the rest of the winter in Oʻahu.

 Vancouver returned in February 1793; this time he picked up Keʻeaumoku and anchored in Kealakekua Bay.
 When Kamehameha came to greet the ship, he brought John Young, now fluent in the Hawaiian language, as an interpreter.
 This greatly helped to develop a trusted trading relationship.
 The Hawaiians presented a war game, which was often part of the Makahiki celebration.
 Impressed by the warriors' abilities, Vancouver fired off some fireworks at night to demonstrate his military technology.
 Vancouver presented some cattle which he had picked up in California.
 They were weak and barely alive, so he convinced Kamehameha to avoid killing them for ten years.

 Scottish doctor James Lind had recommended the use of citrus juice to prevent scurvy on long voyages.
 The botanist Archibald Menzies had picked up some citrus fruit seeds in South Africa, and dropped them off here, so that future ships might be able to replenish their stocks at the Hawaiian islands.

 Vancouver left in March 1793 after visiting the other islands to continue his expedition, and returned again January 13, 1794.
 He still hoped to broker a truce between Kamehameha and the other islands.
 His first step was to reconcile Kamehameha with Queen Kaʻahumanu.

 He dropped off more cattle and sheep from California, and discovered a cow left the year before had delivered a calf.
 The cattle became feral and eventually became pests.
 They were not controlled until the "Hawaiian cowboys", known as the paniolo, were recruited.

 The ship's carpenters instructed the Hawaiians and the British advisers how to build a 36 ft European-style ship, which they named the Britania.
 On February 25, 1794, Vancouver gathered leaders from around the island onto his ship and negotiated a treaty.
-Although this treaty was sometimes described as "ceding" Hawaii to Great Britain, the treaty was never ratified by the British parliament.
+Although it is sometimes supposed that this treaty "ceded" Hawaii to Great Britain, the British parliament never acted upon it.